 Deaf young people’s experience of the redetermination and appeals process is that it holds up their benefit at a crucial transition stage in their lives.

-PIP is vital for families of deaf children.
+DLA or PIP is vital for families of deaf children.
 It can help with purchasing of equipment, communication support and transport costs to and from appointments.
 Long durations for consideration of claims could leave many families unable to pay for the extra support their children need, leaving their children vulnerable to isolation, bullying, low levels of achievement and unemployment/poverty in later life.
 Deaf children already have significantly poorer life outcomes than their hearing peers.

 In addition, information should be provided that is fully accessible to deaf young people on all aspects of the appeals procedure including possible methods of appeal following reconsideration.
 Decision letters to claimants should include clear and accessible information on the options available to claimants to appeal, for example on the basis of discrimination or unfair assessment.